Go camping in Uganda

 - How is your mobility?
 For rather stiff people, getting up and down the stepladder of a rooftop tent can be uneasy.

-5. UWA campsite near Paraa, Murchison Falls National Park
+5. Bush camping at the UWA special campsite on the Nile Delta near Paraa in Murchison Falls National Park

 4. Camping on top of the world viewpoint at the Crater Lakes, Fort Portal area